 Marriages do not always pan out in the way that couples expect, so you may want to safeguard your future in case your marriage becomes irretrievably broken.
-If you did not sign a prenuptial arrangement, you can create a postnuptial agreement with the help of a seasoned attorney.
+If you did not sign a prenuptial arrangement, you can create a postnup with the help of a seasoned attorney.
 For assistance with drafting terms in a legally binding document with your spouse, seek professional guidance from an Atlanta postnuptial agreements lawyer.

-According to Official Code of Georgia Annotated §19-3-64, spouses may use a postnuptial arrangement to transfer assets.
+According to Official Code of Georgia Annotated §19-3-64, spouses may use a post-marital arrangement to transfer assets.
 For example, if a partner owned property in their name prior to marriage, they might allocate all or a portion of it to their spouse through a postnuptial agreement.

 Some married couples may choose to involve a trustee in their transfer of land, but they are not required by law to do so.
-Married people who wish to allocate real estate should consider speaking with a dedicated Atlanta postnuptial agreements attorney who can present options for changing the character of assets.
+Married people who wish to allocate real estate should consider speaking with a dedicated Atlanta postnup agreements attorney who can present options for changing the character of assets.

 If a couple is beginning to doubt the success of their union, they may use a post-marital agreement to plan for divorce or separation.
 Even if spouses have already signed a prenuptial contract, there may be new items that they wish to include in a postnuptial document.